Gentle Giant: Post-split

 Following the dissolution of the band, Derek Shulman went on to a successful career in the organisational side of the music business (initially promotion and artist development for PolyGram, followed by A&R at Mercury Records, becoming president of Atco Records, after which he became President of Roadrunner Records.
 He is now the owner of new music company 2Plus Music & Entertainment).

-Ray Shulman moved into soundtrack work for television and advertising before becoming a record producer (working with, among others, Echo & the Bunnymen, the Sundays, and the Sugarcubes).
-He has written soundtracks for computer games, as well as producing DVDs for artists such as Genesis and Queen.
+Ray Shulman moved into soundtrack work for television and advertising before becoming a successful record producer (working with, among others, Echo & the Bunnymen, the Sundays, and the Sugarcubes).
+He wrote soundtracks for computer games, as well as producing DVDs for artists such as Genesis and Queen.
+He died on 30 March 2023.

 John Weathers went on to drum for Man (an association that lasted until 1996) and later played in Glenn Cornick's Wild Turkey.
 Gary Green (having settled in America, near Chicago) went on to play with various Illinois bands (including Blind Dates, the Elvis Brothers, Big Hello, and Mother Tongue) and guest on recordings and at concerts by Eddie Jobson and Divae.
 Gary also played guitar on the album Deeper Imaginings by Paul Adams and Australian Elizabeth Geyer that was nominated best New Age album of 2019 by the Independent Music Awards.
 Kerry Minnear returned to the UK and settled in Cornwall, spending many years working in gospel music.
 He now runs Alucard Music, the organization supervising the legal and royalty issues regarding Gentle Giant's music.

 Following his time in Gentle Giant, Phil Shulman retired entirely from the music business.
 He subsequently worked as a teacher, in retail, and ran a gift shop in Gosport, Hampshire, UK before his retirement.
 He was briefly in a band with his son Damon Shulman and recorded several pieces with him.
 Several of these (under the collective title of Then) were spoken-word pieces in which he reminisced about his upbringing in the Glasgow slums.
-One of these pieces - "Rats" - appeared on Damon Shulman's solo album In Pieces (2003) and can be heard as an audio stream on Damon Shulman's homepage and MySpace page (made available in April 2008).
+One of these pieces, "Rats", appeared on Damon Shulman's solo album In Pieces (2003) and can be heard as an audio stream on Damon Shulman's homepage and MySpace page (made available in April 2008).

-Original Gentle Giant drummer Martin Smith settled in Southampton and drummed with various bands there - he died on 2 March 1997.
+Original Gentle Giant drummer Martin Smith settled in Southampton and drummed with various bands there – he died on 2 March 1997.
 Second Gentle Giant drummer Malcolm Mortimore has continued to work as a successful sessions drummer in the rock, jazz, and theatre fields.